Lameguy64/PSn00bSDK/README.md

 ## Obtaining PSn00bSDK

-Because PSn00bSDK is updated semi-regularly due to this project being in a work-in-progress state, it is better to obtain this SDK from source by building it yourself in the long run.
+Because PSn00bSDK is updated semi-regularly due to this project being in a work-in-progress state, it is better to obtain this SDK from source and building it yourself in the long run.
 Prepared packages containing precompiled libpsn00b libraries, the toolchain and additional utilities not included in this repository for Windows users are planned, though some